The next Sub-Post Office Horizon scandal?

 What, When and Who are valid for this email?

-Experts soon saw that the above weaknesses in SPF needed to be addressed so a new tool was created.
-There had to be some way machines could trust an encrypted key mechanism to see if the email was genuinely
+Experts soon saw that the above weaknesses in SPF needed to be addressed.
+A new method was needed.
+There had to be some way machines could trust an encrypted key mechanism to see if the email was genuinely:

 • sent at that date and time